cmergny/dotfiles/notes.md

 systemctl enable sddm.service
 test mode working but when doing it at boot makes black screen.
 Have to alt-ctrl-f2 to escape this bs.

+# Bluetooth
+compliqué.
+Install bluez and bluez utils.
+Make sure btusb is loaded. (output in lsmod with grep) if not load it with modprobe btusb then enable and start bluetooth.service check status if want.
+!Note: Gnome control center does not seem to work with current version of bluez.
+Instead I have installed blueberry package.